CCI-Tools/cate-desktop/README.md

 Note that `cate-desktop` requires [cate-core](https://github.com/CCI-Tools/cate-core) to be installed on your system.
 Follow the instruction in `cate-core`'s [README](https://github.com/CCI-Tools/cate-core/blob/master/README.md) first.

-Once `cate-core` is ready to be used, get the source code for cate-desktop:
+Once `cate-core` is ready to be used, get the source code for `cate-desktop`:

     $ git clone https://github.com/CCI-Tools/cate-desktop.git
     $ cd cate-desktop

 Now copy file `cate-config.template.js` to a file named `cate-config.js`.
-Then adjust the "command" parameter in `cate-config.js` to match the `cate-webapi` executable located in the Python environment in which you've installed `cate-core`.
+Then adjust the `command` parameter in `cate-config.js` to match the `cate-webapi` executable located in the Python environment in which you've installed `cate-core`.